astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 id: use-case-astro-connections
 ---

-Branch-based development is ubiquitous in all modern software development, including data and machine learning engineering.
-It allows for multiple developers to work on the same codebase at the same time, without interfering with each other's work and rigorous testing of changes before they are merged into production.
+Branch-based development is ubiquitous in all modern software development, including data engineering and machine learning operations.
+It allows for multiple developers to work on the same codebase at the same time without interfering with each other's work, and for applying rigorous testing of changes before they are merged into production.

-Data and machine learning pipelines often interact with a multitude of external systems, such as data warehouses and APIs.
+Data pipelines often interact with a multitude of external systems, such as data warehouses and APIs.
 When using Airflow, these systems are accessed via [Airflow connections](https://docs.astronomer.io/learn/connections).
 In a best practice workflow, different connections are used for different environments, such as development and production.

 Astro offers first-class support for [branch-based development](https://docs.astronomer.io/astro/automation-overview) and central and [secure management of connections](https://docs.astronomer.io/astro/manage-connections-variables).